 In April 2022, Alabama passed Senate Bill 184 (SB 184), or the Alabama Vulnerable Child Compassion and Protection Act.

-SB 184 prohibited the administration of puberty blockers, cross-sex hormones, and surgeries on minors who experience discomfort with their biological sex.
+SB 184 prohibits the administration of puberty blockers, cross-sex hormones, and surgeries on minors who experience discomfort with their biological sex.
 These experimental medical interventions can have harmful, lifelong, and irreversible consequences.

-In response to SB 184, a handful of doctors and parents—represented by politicized interest groups such as the Human Rights Campaign and the Southern Poverty Law Center—immediately sued, claiming that Alabama’s law protecting minors violates the U.S. Constitution.
+In response to SB 184, a handful of doctors and parents—represented by politicized interest groups such as the Human Rights Campaign, the Southern Poverty Law Center, and the American Civil Liberties Union—immediately sued, claiming that Alabama’s law protecting minors violated the U.S. Constitution.
 The Biden administration also intervened to challenge Alabama’s law.

 In December 2022, at the request of the Alabama attorney general, ADF joined the Attorney General’s Office to represent the state in defending SB 184 to protect children from harmful, irreversible, and unnecessary medical procedures.